Mehrauli Archaeological Park: Redevelopment and conservation

-The redevelopment of the area as an archaeological park and conservation of important structures started in 1997, in collaboration between Delhi Tourism and Transportation Development Corporation (DTTDC), the State Department of Archaeology, the Delhi Development Authority (DDA) and the Indian National Trust for Art and Cultural Heritage (INTACH), which first started systematic documentation of structures in the area and also started conducting heritage walks since 2000.
+The redevelopment of the area as an archaeological park and conservation of important structures started in 1997, in collaboration between Delhi Tourism and Transportation Development Corporation (DTTDC), the State Department of Archaeology, the Delhi Development Authority (DDA) and the Indian National Trust for Art and Cultural Heritage (INTACH).
+INTACH first documented structures systematically and began conducting heritage walks in 2000.

-Over the years, INTACH has restored some 40 monuments in the park and added signages, heritage trails, and sandstone trail-markers.
+Over the years, INTACH has restored some 40 monuments in the park and added signage, heritage trails, and sandstone trail-markers.

 Notable monuments and structures

 The bastion of Lal Kot fort, Mehrauli.